TavstalDev/BungeeAFK/.github/ISSUE_TEMPLATE/bug_report.md

 **Before Sending**
 - [ ] BungeeAFK Tracking is installed on all subservers.
 - [ ] I do not use a forked version.
+- [ ] I use the latest BungeeAFK version.